grafana/mimir/docs/sources/mimir/manage/tools/mimirtool.md

 mimirtool alertmanager verify <config_file> [template_files...] --utf8-strict-mode
 ```

-This command prints a warning with the text `UTF-8 mode enabled` to let you know the command is using
+When using this flag, the verify command prints a warning with the text `UTF-8 mode enabled` to let
-UTF-8 strict mode to validate the Alertmanager configuration.
+you know the command is using UTF-8 strict mode to validate the Alertmanager configuration.
+Unlike

-When using the `--utf8-strict-mode` flag, the verify command doesn't print any warnings if a
+when the flag is omitted, it doesn't print warnings if a configuration is incompatible with UTF-8.
-configuration is incompatible with UTF-8.
 Instead, the command exits with an error.
 For example:

 ```bash
 level=warn msg="UTF-8 strict mode enabled"